Cod vs Mahi Mahi – What’s The Difference? Let’s Compare

 It’s difficult to argue against either fish but the main difference between the two is the number of omega-3s.
 Keep reading because the next section explains why omega-3s are so important.

 Omega 3 Fatty Acids

-Mahi Mahi provides 0.13 grams and cod 0.22 grams per four ounces raw.
-Cod contains approximately 75% more which leads to the question, why does omega-3 fatty acids matter so much?
+Cod provides 0.22 grams per four ounces raw, approximately 75% more.
+This leads to the question, why does omega-3 fatty acids matter so much?

 It’s because omega-3 fatty acids are heart healthy and help keep arteries healthy.
 One way they accomplish this is by keeping bad cholesterol low and good cholesterol high.

 DHA and EPA, two of the fatty acids, are associated with lowering blood pressure and improving the health of blood vessels 3.

 In addition, they help keep the blood vessels healthy by reducing inflammation, plaque build-up, triglycerides and can help keep the heart rhythms more normal.

 Studies suggest omega-3s can help reduce joint pain and stiffness in people with rheumatoid arthritis.
 They may also boost the effectiveness of anti-inflammatory drugs.

 If you’re wondering how salmon compared in omega-3s check out my article, Salmon: Is One Better?